KQM-git/TCL/docs/evidence/characters/geo/gorou.md

 ### A1: Heedless of the Wind and Weather

 * Gorou's **Heedless of the Wind and Weather** (A1) only scales off of base defense stat.
-A1 will not scale off of additional defense values gained from artifacts and/or skills.
+A1 will not scale off of additional defense values gained from artifacts and/or Skills.
 [Trosalio\#0420](https://www.youtube.com/watch?v=iXI92moZFRc)

 ## Constellation Mechanics